HuzaifaIrfan-Desktop/chatbot-cs-114/README.md

 # Chat-Bot
+## This is a Simple ChatBot not Machine learning and stuff involved.
 #### This Bot answers queries related to c++ only
 #### This is the Git repository for semester project of CS-114